Advertiser Disclosure

 Final Thoughts

 Global Entry is a great way to save time and headaches at the airport.
 And with several credit cards offering a Global Entry application fee credit, it’s a smart choice.
-Beginning on October 1, 2024, the fee to apply for Global Entry is increasing from $100 to $120.
-Additionally, starting on that day, kids under 18 will be able to apply for free as long as a parent is applying or is already a member.
+As of October 1, 2024, the fee to apply for Global Entry has increased from $100 to $120.
+Additionally, kids under 18 will now be able to apply for free as long as a parent is applying or is already a member.

 The information regarding the Bank of America® Premium Rewards® credit card was independently collected by Upgraded Points and not provided nor reviewed by the issuer.